Koenkk/zigbee2mqtt/README.md

 Allows you to use your Zigbee devices **without** the vendors (Xiaomi/TRADFRI/Hue) bridge/gateway.

 It bridges the events sent from the sensors and switches to MQTT.
 In this way you can integrate your Zigbee devices with whatever smart home infrastructure you are using.
-Integrates especially well with [home-assistant.io](https://www.home-assistant.io/).
+Integrates especially well with [Home Assistant](https://www.home-assistant.io/).

 ![Architecture](architecture.png)